fog/fog-google/README.md

 Google Compute Engine is a Virtual Machine hosting service.
 Currently it is built on version [v1](https://cloud.google.com/compute/docs/reference/v1/) of the GCE API.

-As of 2017-12-15, we are still working on making Fog for Google Compute engine (`Fog::Compute::Google`) feature complete.
+As of 2017-12-15, we are still working on making Fog for Google Compute engine (`Fog::Google::Compute`) feature complete.
 If you are using Fog to interact with GCE, please keep Fog up to date and [file issues](https://github.com/fog/fog-google/issues) for any anomalies you see or features you would like.

 ## SQL